 3. It doesn’t rain THAT much

 The wet season is the wet season for a reason: it rains almost daily.
 And rain is not exactly ideal for travel, which makes this time Southeast Asia’s off season.
 Starting in May, like clockwork you can expect a mid-to-late afternoon shower that ends almost as soon as it begins, and brings with it some cool air to curb the hot, humid weather.
 But since the rain is so predictable, it’s actually very easy to plan around it: I counted on that late-afternoon rain as a break from my daily frolicking.
-Don’t let the rain be a deterrent from visiting Southeast Asia during off season.
+Don’t let the rain be a deterrent from visiting Southeast Asia in May through October.

 4. You don’t need to book ahead for accommodation